SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

 >   * 16.2.3 Join Ordering
 >   * 16.2.4 Enumeration of Equivalent Expressions
 > * 16.3 Estimating Statistics of Expression Results
+>   * 16.3.1 Catalog information
+>   * 16.3.2 Selection Size Estimation
+>   * 16.3.3 Join Size Estimation
+>   * 16.3.4 Size Estimation for Other Operations
+>   * 16.3.5 Estimation of Number of Distinct Values
 > * 16.4 Choice of Evaluation Plans (physical plan)
 > * 16.5 Materialized Views
 >   * How to maintain (keep it update-to-date) it